 Wesley Financial Group, LLC* (WFG) is a perfect example of a timeshare cancellation company.
 They are a pioneer and leader in the timeshare exit industry with a track record that speaks for itself.
-Since 2011, they have canceled over 16,000 timeshare agreements.
+Since 2011, Wesley Financial has helped over 16,000 customers in canceling timeshare purchases.
 Did you experience deceptive sales tactics when buying your timeshare and are now unable to escape?
-It may be worth finding out if you qualify for WFG's termination services.
-We can help you take the right steps to get rid of your timeshare.
+It may be worth determining if you qualify for WFG's termination services.
+We can help you take the right steps to eliminate your timeshare.

 As you can tell, getting out of a timeshare obligation is far from easy.
 There are very few routes to take towards timeshare freedom, but you must follow one of these strategies if you hope to reach it.
 Choose which method best suits your needs.